godotengine/godot-docs/classes/class_astar2d.rst

 - void **reserve_space** **(** :ref:`int<class_int>` num_nodes **)**

-Reserves space internally for ``num_nodes`` points, useful if you're adding a known large number of points at once, for a grid for instance.
+Reserves space internally for ``num_nodes`` points, useful if you're adding a known large number of points at once, such as points on a grid.
 New capacity must be greater or equals to old capacity.

 ----